South of the Border (2009 film): Production

 Oliver Stone spoke of his move to balance the media reactions to other pink tide leaders in the region: "... the project started as something about the American media demonizing Latin leaders.
 It became more than that as we got more involved.
 The press in America, I think you're aware, has divided the Latin continent into the 'bad Left' and the 'good Left'."

 US economist Mark Weisbrot advised Stone on the documentary and was credited as one of the writers alongside Tariq Ali.

 In May 2010, Stone began a Latin American tour to promote the film, with screenings planned in Ecuador, Brazil, Bolivia, Paraguay and Argentina.
 The documentary was also being released in some cities in the United States and Europe later in 2010.

 The Box Office Mojo site reports that as of August 2010 the film had grossed $198,600 domestically.

 The documentary was released in the U.K. at the end of July 2010 by Dogwoof film distributors.

 Reception

 South of the Border received mixed reviews, and has as a score of 45 out of 100 on Metacritic, based on 19 film reviews collected.

 United States

+The Hollywood Reporter wrote that the film is "a rebuttal of what [Stone] views as the fulminations and lies of right-wing media at home and abroad regarding the socialist democracies of South America".

 Time magazine described the film as a "slapdash effort", "amateur night as cinema, as lopsided and cheerleadery as its worldview".